What we’re about

 Upcoming events (2)

-THE VENUE: Caffè Nero, Fitzroy St
+THE VENUE: Caffè Nero

-Update: We run the same event in two locations: Caffè Nero and Starbucks, so as to provide capacity for as many people who would like to attend.
+When we meet inside, we run the same event in two locations: Caffè Nero and Starbucks, so as to provide capacity for as many people who would like to attend.
 Thus, there will be two events published, and you can choose which one to attend.
 Please don't sign up for both.
 This event is for the Nero location.

 We meet upstairs at Caffè Nero.
 An organiser will be present from 10.45.
 We are not charged for use of the space so it would be good if everyone bought at least one drink.